BtheGit/redux-redux/README.md

 Now, if you try and use the store we made above, it works.
 But, and this is a big but, it doesn't actually work the way we want it to.

 Remember how we talked about creating a copy of the state that wouldn't be directly connected to the original state?
 Well, even though we thought we did, we actually were still changing the original state directly.
 This brings us into another fundamental programming concept, passing by value vs passing by reference.
-That basically means when you create a copy of something (either directly or by passing something into a function which automatically creates internal copies of whatever it gets), sometimes you get an entirely new copy and sometimes you actually just get a reference to the original thing (if you've ever heard of pointers and how scary they are and that's why you should stay away from the language 'C', well, funny thing, Javascript has pointers too.
-And they aren't scary at all).
+That basically means when you create a copy of something (either directly or by passing something into a function which automatically creates internal copies of whatever it gets), sometimes you get an entirely new copy and sometimes you actually just get a reference to the original thing (if you've ever heard of pointers and how scary they are and that's why you should stay away from the language 'C', well, funny thing, this is very similar (pointers just point at a location where some value is instead of actually representing the value itself like a normal variable would - this is very similar to a reference in Javascript)).

 How can you know if you're creating a new copy or just a new reference to the original thing?
 Well, it's pretty simple in Javascript.
 You can tell by what type of thing you are copying.
 Strings, numbers, booleans just get copied.
 Anything you do to the new copies doesn't affect the old ones.
-Objects {} and arrays [] are where it behaves differently.
+Objects {} and arrays [] (and functions()) are where it behaves differently.
+(Side note to confuse you, in Javascript arrays and functions are also objects!)

 Unlike the other types of variables, objects and arrays are containers of variables.
 So when you create an object like this: